 Saba’s relative anonymity means it remains unscathed by hordes of tourists.
 The kind who visit a tropical paradise then over time love it to death.

 Large cruise ships belching passengers ashore are blissfully absent as are chain anything.
 If you crave a Starbucks or a Big Mac, you’re out of luck.
 Thankfully.
+Even small ship cruises that frequent the Caribbean do not dock in Saba.

 It’s not lost on me that I am praising a destination for its obscurity while simultaneously drawing attention to it.
 But Saba’s predominantly vertical geography naturally discourages major growth in tourism.